Umuzi-org/ACN-syllabus/content/topics/file-and-directory-naming/general/_index.md

 ## Naming files and directories

-Naming conventions are rules which enable the titling of electronic and physical folders, documents and records in a consistent and logical way.
-This ensures that the correct records can be located, identified and retrieved from a filing system in a timely fashion, and that they are stored in an appropriate secure location.
+You can organize your documents and files in a logical and consistent manner by using naming conventions.
+The use of naming conventions helps to ensure the correct information can be located, identified, and retrieved from a file system quickly, as well as that it is stored in a secure location.

 ## What should I consider when naming files and directories